Particular/docs.particular.net/servicecontrol/index.md

 Note that the data is sent to queues, even when ServiceControl is down.
 When ServiceControl becomes available, it will process the messages that were stored in the queue while it was offline.

-To enable [ServiceControl](/servicecontrol) to gather this information, configure the endpoints appropriately:
+To enable ServiceControl instances to gather this information, configure the endpoints appropriately:

-- [Configure recoverability](/nservicebus/recoverability) to collect failed messages.
+- [Configure recoverability](/nservicebus/recoverability) <!-- TODO: Anchor link to error config --> to allow a ServiceControl [error instance](/servicecontrol/servicecontrol-instances/) to monitor and retry failed messages from [ServicePulse](/servicepulse/intro-failed-message-retries.md).
-- [Enable auditing](/nservicebus/operations/auditing.md) to collect all messages.
+- [Enable auditing](/nservicebus/operations/auditing.md) to allow a ServiceControl [audit instance](/servicecontrol/audit-instances/) to collect information about all successfully processed messages for inspection and  analysis in [ServiceInsight](/serviceinsight/).
-- [Install plugins](/servicecontrol/plugins/) to monitor endpoint health, collect saga state changes, and use custom checks.
+- [Install plugins](/servicecontrol/plugins/) to monitor endpoint [performance](/monitoring/metrics/) or [health](/monitoring/heartbeats/), collect [saga state changes](/nservicebus/sagas/saga-audit.md), and use [custom checks](/monitoring/custom-checks/).

 See [_Optimizing ServiceControl for use in different environments_](/servicecontrol/servicecontrol-in-practice.md) for more information about practical considerations.